helm/helm/docs/workflow/developer-workflows.md

 section covers how the developer cycle plays out for each of the four workflows.

-## An Overview of Four Workflows
+## An Overview of Four Team Workflows

-This section provides an introduction to the four workflows outline above, calling out characteristics of each workflow that define it against other workflows.
+This section provides an introduction to the four workflows outlined above, calling out characteristics of each workflow that define it against other workflows.